pgml/bellbird-notes/README.md

 ## Known bugs

-* Cursor is not visible in input fields
 * visual mode goes crazy on multilines (wrapped lines)
 * General status bar column is cut off if window is too small